History of education in the United States: College preparation

-The growth of human capital
+Growth of human capital

 By 1900 educators argued that the post-literacy schooling of the masses at the secondary and higher levels, would improve citizenship, develop higher-order traits, and produce the managerial and professional leadership needed for rapid economic modernization.
-The commitment to expanded education past age 14 set the U.S. apart from Europe for much of the 20th century.
+The rapid expansion of education past age 14 set the U.S. apart from Europe for much of the 20th century.

 From 1910 to 1940, high schools grew in number and size, reaching out to a broader clientele.
 In 1910, for example, 9% of Americans had a high school diploma; in 1935, the rate was 40%.
 By 1940, the number had increased to 50%.
 This phenomenon was uniquely American; no other nation attempted such widespread coverage.
 The fastest growth came in states with greater wealth, more homogeneity of wealth, and less manufacturing activity than others.
 The high schools provided necessary skill sets for youth planning to teach school, and essential skills for those planning careers in white collar work and some high-paying blue collar jobs.
 Claudia Goldin argues this rapid growth was facilitated by public funding, openness, gender neutrality, local (and also state) control, separation of church and state, and an academic curriculum.
 The wealthiest European nations, such as Germany and Britain, had far more exclusivity in their education system; few youth attended past age 14.
 Apart from technical training schools, European secondary schooling was dominated by children of the wealthy and the social elites.

 American post-elementary schooling was designed to be consistent with national needs.
 It stressed general and widely applicable skills not tied to particular occupations or geographic areas, in order that students would have flexible employment options.
 As the economy was dynamic, the emphasis was on portable skills that could be used in a variety of occupations, industries, and regions.

 Public schools were funded and supervised by independent districts that depended on taxpayer support.
 In dramatic contrast to the centralized systems in Europe, where national agencies made the major decisions, the American districts designed their own rules and curricula.